 In addition, any proprietary name we propose to use with oral sulopenem, sulopenem or any other product candidate in the United States must be approved by the FDA, and in Europe by the EMA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA and the EMA each typically conduct a review of proposed product names, including an evaluation of potential for confusion with other product names.
-We had submitted our proposed proprietary name for oral sulopenem in connection with our NDA for oral sulopenem and we received conditional acceptance from the FDA.
-However, as provided in the CRL received in July 2021, we will be required to resubmit the proposed proprietary name when we respond to the application deficiencies and as such, there is no guarantee that the FDA will conclude that the proprietary name continues to be acceptable when resubmitted.
+We had submitted our proposed proprietary name for oral sulopenem in connection with our NDA for oral sulopenem and we received conditional acceptance from the FDA at that time.
+However, as provided in the CRL received in July 2021, we will be required to resubmit the proposed proprietary name if and when we respond to the application deficiencies and resubmit the NDA for oral sulopenem and as such, there is no guarantee that the FDA will conclude that the proprietary name continues to be acceptable when resubmitted.
 If the FDA objects to our proposed proprietary product name, we may be required to expend significant additional resources in an effort to identify a suitable proprietary product name that would qualify under applicable trademark laws, not infringe, misappropriate or otherwise violate the existing rights of third parties and be acceptable to the FDA.